Skip to main content

 Patents provide inventors exclusive rights in their discoveries.
 Entrepreneurs in the pharmaceutical, life sciences, medical device and many other fields look favorably upon the benefits of patents, including:

-• creating barriers to entry for competing products;
+• Creating barriers to entry for competing products.

-• discouraging potential patent litigants;
+• Discouraging potential patent litigants.

-• enhancing company valuations;
+• Enhancing company valuations.

-• facilitating cross-licensing and other strategic partnerships.
+• Facilitating cross-licensing and other strategic partnerships.

-• the expense in time and money outweighs the potential upside;
+• The expense in time and money outweighs the potential upside.

-• the patent may be obsolete by the time it grants in a fast-moving industry;
+• The patent may be obsolete by the time it grants in a fast-moving industry.

-• you don’t want to antagonize engineers who are opposed to the idea of patents in these fields.
+• You don’t want to antagonize engineers who are opposed to the idea of patents in these fields.

 These are complex considerations.
 Any patent strategy should be informed by advice from a strategic patent attorney.
 Be wary of any management or engineering personnel that claim to have all of the patent answers.
-They may be right, but patent answers should be vetted in an open dialog between engineering, management and a strategic patent attorney.
+They may be right, but patent answers should be vetted in an open dialogue between engineering, management and a strategic patent attorney.

 Utility versus Design Patents